Fossil gas drives spiking European electricity prices

 The EU countries that rely on fossil gas for much of their electricity have been significantly impacted.
 In 2020, the member states with the highest share of gas-fired electricity (and with generation above 10 TWh) were the Netherlands (60%, 74 TWh) Ireland (52%, 16 TWh), Italy (46%, 126 TWh), Greece (37%, 18 TWh), Portugal (33%, 17 TWh), Belgium (30%, 26 TWh) and Spain (26%, 69 TWh).

 We have produced deep-dives on the three largest electricity producers from the above list.
+Download the PDF briefings on the Netherlands, Italy, and Spain for the full breakdown.

 The way to avoid the volatility of fossil gas is to accelerate the transition to clean electricity, in particular wind and solar, so that the power price is set by gas for fewer hours.
 Wind and solar are not exposed to variable fuel prices and the cost of generating electricity from these sources has collapsed in recent years.